 The purpose of this document is to provide a framework for FRRR in dealing with privacy considerations and to adopt the Australian Privacy Principles (APP) which were enacted in 2012 and became effective March 2014.

-FRRR collects and administers a range of personal information for the purposes of recording information provided to us when people and organisations either make a donation manually or via our website, www.frrr.org.au; apply for a grant; or subscribe to our newsletter.
+FRRR collects and administers a range of personal information for the purposes of recording information provided to us when people and organisations either make a donation manually, via our website www.frrr.org.au, or otherwise; apply for a grant; or subscribe to our newsletter.
 FRRR

 is committed to protecting the privacy of personal information it collects, holds and administers.
 FRRR does not collect sensitive or health information or unique identifiers from individuals (TFN, medicare, licence).